Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Introduction

-This set describes a chemical reaction between $HBrO_2$, $Ce(IV)$ and $Br^{-}$ \cite{noyes1972oscillations,jahnke1989chemical}, also known as the Oregonator problem.
-For the diffusion part, we set $\varepsilon_1(x)=2.5\times 10^{-3}$, $\varepsilon_2=\varepsilon_1$, and $\varepsilon_3(x)=1.5\times 10^{-3}$ in (\ref{thesystem}).
-The reaction term is stiff.
-Actually, this system of ordinary differential equations has a limit cycle along which the amplitude of the eigenvalues\footnote{In such systems, the eigenvalues can be positive, even with large amplitude, in some regions of the limit cycle.} of the Jacobian attains values of the order of $10^5$.
-As a comparison, when computing in $\Omega= [0,1]^d$ with a spatial discretization step $h=1/1024$, the largest negative eigenvalues in the diffusion term are about $-2\times 10^4$.
-Propagating fronts with steep spatial gradients are also developed in this case yielding a time-space multi-scale configuration. \item An ischemic stroke model (STROKE) \cite{stroke,ddstroke,Dumont2013}.
-This is a system of $m=21$ equations.
-The reaction term is very stiff.
+\item {\bf STROKE.} An ischemic stroke model \cite{stroke,ddstroke}.
+This is a system of 21 ($m=21$) equations with a very stiff reaction term\footnote{The right-hand side, $f(u)$, incorporates an important amount of biological knowledge about ion channels (see \cite{Dumont2013} for the model here considered).
 A numerical computation of the eigenvalues of the Jacobian near a stable equilibrium state, $f(u)=0$, shows real parts in the interval of $[-10^8,0[$.
-This stiffness is due in part to the fact that $f(u)$ models voltage-gated ion channels that open or close when the difference of potential between a cell and the surrounding media attains some threshold.
+Stiffness is due in part to the fact that $f(u)$ models voltage-gated ion channels that open or close when the difference of potential between a cell and the surrounding media attains a given threshold.
 Gates are modeled through sigmoid functions, closely approximating a Heaviside function.
-Simulations show steep spatial gradients, as well.
-The right-hand side, $f(u)$, incorporates an important amount of biological knowledge about ion channels and consequently, its computation is performed using a quite complex program of about $400$ instructions, computationally expensive, containing many $\log$-function evaluations. \end{enumerate}
+Simulations show steep spatial gradients, as well.}.
+Its computation is performed by a quite complex and computationally expensive program of about $400$ instructions, containing many $\log$-function evaluations. \end{enumerate}